MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 Large-scale battles are one of *Bannerlord*’s most distinctive features.
 They are also one of the most important Technical QA risk areas.

-A large battle is not only a combat design challenge: it is a performance, AI, animation, pathfinding, collision, camera, audio and readability challenge happening at the same time.
+A large battle is not only a combat design challenge: it is a performance, AI, animation, pathfinding, collision, camera, audio and combat-readability challenge happening at the same time.

 Risk areas include:

-* frame time instability during large battles
+* frame time spikes during reinforcement waves
-* CPU spikes caused by AI decision-making
+* CPU spikes during AI decision bursts
-* pathfinding issues during sieges
+* pathfinding failures in siege chokepoints
-* cavalry collision and navigation problems
+* cavalry collision issues during dense engagements
 * reinforcement spawn spikes
 * ranged unit targeting overhead
 * animation and ragdoll load